-Sharing the NCATE vision of qualified teachers, Lyon College ensures that its graduates, who become licensed teachers, have completed a liberal education by requiring them to major in a liberal arts discipline while completing a liberal general education program.
+Sharing the NCATE vision of qualified teachers, Lyon College ensures that its graduates who become licensed teachers have a solid foundation in liberal education.
 We believe that liberally educated people are, as the college mission states, "thoughtful, inquisitive, critical and creative" men and women with ingrained "habits of reasoned thought," and virtues of "honesty, fairness, and respect" for others.
 Lyon wants candidates with these dispositions to become teachers and future leaders in our schools.